hcs02321999/hcs02321999/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hello World;
-In my portfolio I have included python scripts that reflect my ability to analyze and clean data.
+In my portfolio I have included code that reflect my ability to analyze and clean data.
 I am familiar with and have practice using Tableau and SQL